erikgeo/msfs_g36_project/README.md

 **Q: I am not seeing the engine pages in the G1000?**

 *A: Make sure to install the Working Title NXi (from the Marketplace).
-Also ensure a good load order as explained under installation instructions*
+Ensure that the old G1000 Working Title mod is no longer installed, we have moved compatabilty to the NXi available from the marketplace.

 **Q: The mod isn't working?***